What is a content marketing strategy framework and why do I need one?

 This framework is ideal for: Marketing teams at any stage of the content marketing journey, enabling you to get a clear picture of the purpose each type of content serves within your strategy.

-The Garyvee Content Strategy Framework
+2. The Garyvee Content Marketing Framework

 Marketing mastermind Gary Vaynerchuk has developed a framework that helps you get maximum use out of every piece of longer-form content.

-His Garyvee Content Strategy Framework is based on an inverted pyramid:
+Garyvee’s Content Strategy Framework is based on an inverted pyramid:

 Under this framework, you base your content output around larger pieces of content (pillar content), which serve as a source for creating smaller pieces of content (micro content).
 Lastly, you promote everything through social media.